erik78se/robojoy/docs/_posts/2018-11-20-deploy-on-green.md

 ## CD

-We plan to do continous delivery and let the robot update when all tests passes, aka Deploy on gree.
+We plan to do continous delivery and let the robot update when all tests passes, aka Deploy on green.
 This will include downloading and building all code, both the Arduino code and the code for the Raspberry pi.

 [![Build Status](https://travis-ci.com/erik78se/robojoy.svg?branch=master)](https://travis-ci.com/erik78se/robojoy.svg?branch=master)